-With the atmosphere light and relaxed, the guys settled down and began chatting amongst themselves in Spanish as they lit up a joint.
-Guillermo offered it to me and hesitantly I asked if it was OK, unsure as many shamans advise to abstain from smoking weed for up to weeks before taking ayahuasaca.
+With the atmosphere light and relaxed, the guys settled down and began chatting amongst themselves.
+I asked Guillermo if it was OK for me to smoke a joint, unsure as many shamans advise to abstain from smoking weed for up to weeks before taking ayahuasaca.

 ‘Yes, it’s medicine too’ he smiled.

-‘Well if the shaman himself says its OK and is smoking himself then why not?’
-I thought and indulged with the guys.
-As I watched the trio chatting and joking with each other, the joint being passed round, I smiled to myself.
+‘Well if the shaman says its OK then why not?’
+I indulged in a smoke and passed the joint on.
+As I watched the trio chatting and joking with each other, I smiled to myself.
 It reminded me of my friends back home.
-Even here, 6,000 miles away in the rainforest, friends liked to close a psychedelic adventure by hanging out and chatting about their travels over a smoke.
-From the interaction I could sense their bond and felt bittersweet; I felt a fresh connection to my friends back home but in turn missed them dearly.
+Even here, 6,000 miles away in the rainforest, friends liked to close a psychedelic adventure by hanging out and having a joke over chats of their travels.
+I could sense their bond and felt bittersweet – I felt a fresh connection to my friends back home and missed them dearly.

-I walked over to Sophie and asked her how her experience was – ‘pretty heavy’ apparently.
+I walked over to Sophie and asked her about her experience – ‘pretty heavy’ apparently.
 She’d had visions, images and scenes- a deceased family member in a rocking chair, people dancing in the jungle – visible and discernible for a short while before shapeshifting and morphing to form the next.
-While she was having them she’d realised that she had no control over what she was seeing, merely an observer, and in her disbelief couldn’t help but smile.
-As we talked I could see in her eyes the magic of a first psychedelic experience; the disbelief, the experience of something truly magical – the discovery of a new world and unfathomable possibilities; I could see in her the lingering excitement of an adventurer who has recently returned, and for that I felt joyous.
-I felt contented to have been an influence on her path there and reflected that even if I didn’t gain anything but she had a positive experience, something to take away to help her on her journey, then perhaps that was to be my role in this chapter.
+While she was having them she realised that she had no control over what she was seeing, just an observer, and in her disbelief couldn’t help but smile.
+As we talked I could see the magic of a first psychedelic experience in her eyes; the disbelief, the experience of something truly magical – the discovery of a new world and unfathomable possibilities; I could see in her the lingering excitement of an adventurer who has recently returned.
+For that I felt joyous.
+I felt contented to have been an influence on her path there and reflected that if I didn’t gain anything but she had a positive experience – something to take away to help her on her journey – then perhaps that’s just my role in this chapter.
 That was enough for me.